 Welcome to my webpage

-I am a Juan de la Cierva Postdoctoral Researcher Fellow in Political Theory at the Department of Political and Social Sciences at the Universitat Pompeu Fabra (Barcelona), where I am currently working in the Political Theory Research Group.
-Previously I worked as a Postdoctoral Researcher at RIPPLE (Research in Political Philosophy Leuven), at the KU Leuven (Flanders, Belgium).
+I am a Marie Sklodowska-Curie Postdoctoral Fellow in political theory at the Department of Politics and Public Administration at the University of Limerick (Ireland) and member of the Political Theory Research Group at Universitat Pompeu Fabra (Barcelona).
+Previously I worked as a Juan de la Cierva Postdoctoral Researcher at the Department of Political and Social Sciences at the Universitat Pompeu Fabra (UPF) and as a PDM postdoc fellow at RIPPLE (Research in Political Philosophy Leuven), at the KU Leuven (Flanders, Belgium).

 Formerly, I studied Political Science at Universitat Pompeu Fabra (UPF) in Barcelona, after finishing my BA in 2010.
 Afterwards, I continued my studies, obtaining an MA in Political Philosophy at the same university and, subsequently, holding a PhD in Philosophy (KU Leuven, 2018).